bgd-labs/aave-proposals-v3/src/20241024_AaveV3EthereumLido_WETHReserveBorrowRateUpdateLidoInstance/WETHReserveBorrowRateUpdateLidoInstance.md

 | Asset | Parameter | Current | Proposed | Change |
 | :---: | :-------: | :-----: | :------: | :----: |
 | wETH  |  Slope1   |  2.50%  |  2.75%   | +0.25% |

-The wETH Slope1 adjustment will only be presented as an AIP when market conditions are favourable post onboarding ezETH.

 ## References